meditationstuff/protocol_1/index.md

 Note:

 The above discussion also applies to "goodness models."
-For example, if you see, say, an "interpersonal relationship quality," or, say, an interpersonal experience, that's attractive to you in some way, in a piece of media, like a book or a tv/&#8203;streaming show or movie, then you might thereafter, deep-down implicitly, or explicitly, *reference* that goodness via that piece of media.
+For example, if you see, say, an "interpersonal relationship quality," or, say, an interpersonal experience, that's attractive to you in some way, in a piece of media\*, like a book or a tv/&#8203;streaming show or movie, then you might thereafter, deep-down implicitly, or explicitly, *reference* that goodness via that piece of media.
 Like, it lives *in* the media, for you, and you may go to the media in memory, or you watch/&#8203;read it again, to remember or to refresh yourself or to remind yourself that that goodness exists or is a thing, for comfort, hope, etc. Eventually, through naturalization, you come to *embody* that goodness, its stance, its pursuit or at least possibility in principle, without needing reference *through/&#8203;by/&#8203;via* that media (also with probably lots of "error correction," etc., like some aspects of it might provisionally turn out to be not so good).
 You still get to like the media!
 You can watch it as much as you want!
 Learn new things on re-watch!
 But something's been "de-twingled," you're free of it, lighter, in a way, and so on, and on.
 Critically, the whole system is more structurally fluid.
 (And you become more creative.)

+Footnotes:

+\*or an experience in-real-life, first-, second-, or third-hand, too, of course

 [<a href="#158da1ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]